D.C. United ends three-game skid with comeback victory over Philadelphia

 With United facing persistent pressure for much of the half, Losada added three reinforcements in the 78th minute, including another center back (Frédéric Brillant).
 United shielded Kempin, won aerial challenges and maintained composure.

 Substitute Ramón Ábila secured victory deep in stoppage time, using clever footwork and the outside of his right foot to beat Blake from close range.
-Initially, believing he was offside, Ábila held up for a moment, then continued to attack.
+Initially, believing he was offside, Ábila held up for a moment, then he continued to attack.
 Video replay confirmed the goal.

+The victory, Losada said, brought “happiness and joy, and it gives a lot of energy for everything that’s coming.
+It’s really incredible we couldn’t win for such a long period.”

-Notes: Starters Edison Flores (Peru), Andy Najar (Honduras) and Júnior Moreno (Venezuela) will report to their respective national teams this week for World Cup qualifiers.
+Notes: Edison Flores (Peru), Andy Najar (Honduras) and Júnior Moreno (Venezuela) will report to their respective national teams this week for World Cup qualifiers.
 They are due back for United’s away match Sept.
 11 against the New York Red Bulls. ...

 Winger Paul Arriola missed his second consecutive match with a strained left hamstring; he hurt the right one while with the U.S. Gold Cup squad.
 United is aiming for him to return Sept.
 11.